Skip to content

 _DFF_CRON_EXPR str Cron Job Crontab Expression * * * * *

-_DFF_HTTP_REQUEST dict Func API Request Body when API is called See below
+_DFF_HTTP_REQUEST dict Func API Request Body during API Call See below

 Difference Between _DFF_START_TIME and _DFF_TRIGGER_TIME

-_DFF_START_TIME refers to the actual start time of the function, equivalent to int(time.time()) executed at the function entry, which may be delayed due to queue congestion and other factors.
+_DFF_START_TIME refers to the actual start time of the function, equivalent to int(time.time()) executed at the function entry point, which may be delayed due to queue congestion and other factors.

 Function Call Method Value